-- Press the Messages or Envelop icon on your Desk phone.
+- Press the Messages or Envelope icon on your Desk phone.

-- Enter your PIN and follow instruction given by the system.
+- Enter your PIN and follow the instructions given by the system.

-- All voicemail left on your inbox will be forwarded to your TXWES email address..
+- All voicemails left in your inbox will be forwarded to your TXWES email address.

 From outside the school (External)